-A common theme highlighted by speakers was communication—using windows of public interest or policy-maker focus as an opportunity to mobilize research evidence into decision-making, and communicating that evidence successfully by using materials that your audience can understand and engage with.
+A common theme highlighted by speakers was communication—using windows of public interest or policy-maker focus as an opportunity to mobilize research evidence into decision-making.
+And, just as importantly, communicating that evidence successfully by using materials that your audience can understand and engage with.

 Sarah Munro and Trilby Smith both spoke about effective advocacy and being prepared for policy windows when they occur, and Kylie Hutchinson shared some insightful lessons learned from her ‘big fat systems mapping failure’.

 The importance of partnerships, connections and relationships were themes echoed in all of the speakers’ presentations.
-Sana Shahram and Dee Taylor spoke about the two sides of their experience with embedded scholarship at Interior Health – as an embedded Scholar and Corporate Director of Research respectively.
-While Christine Ackerley and patient partner Mario Miceli shared the importance of partnering with diverse groups through their work with Cities Changing Diabetes.
+Sana Shahram and Dee Taylor spoke about the two sides of their experience with embedded scholarship at Interior Health, while Christine Ackerley and patient partner Mario Miceli shared the importance of partnering with diverse groups through their work with Cities Changing Diabetes.

 Sarah Common and Kristine Lawson stressed how a connection to the environment and a common purpose can effect change and promote healing.
 Scott Elliott shared stories from his experiences working at the Dr. Peter AIDS Foundation, and how social impact bonds can be an effective strategy for supporting communities.